nkinar/TimeLimitPDF/README.md

 For the technically-inclined, it is not difficult to re-open the PDF file after the set timeout.
 The code provides details.
 However, this software is expected to be useful in some situations.
+The software is also partially useful for PDFs viewed in web browsers.

 ## Getting Started